identiops/terraform-hcloud-k3s/README.md

     as expected:
     - Did the node initialization finish successfully? `cloud-init status`
     - Is the cluster up and running? `kubectl cluster-info`
-11. If the tests were successful, retrieve the Kubernetes configuration locally:
+11. If the tests were successful, retrieve the Kubernetes configuration and store it locally: `./setkubeconfig`
-    `./setkubeconfig`
+12. Forward the cluster port locally since it's not exposed to the Internet by default.
+Do this every time you want to interact with the cluster:
+    `./ssh-node gateway`
+13. Test cluster access from your local machine: `kubectl get nodes`

 Enjoy your new cluster! 🚀